WannacryWarrior/Granular-MDC-Server-Plan-2-Onboarding/readme.md

 ## Important Considerations

-- Once steps 1 - 6 have been completed, **all new Machines onboarded/created in the subscription in scope will automatically be automatically onboarded to Defender for Cloud - Server Plan 2**, as it will apply the Defender for Cloud Server - Plan 2 config defined at the subscription level.
+- Once steps 1 - 6 have been completed, **all new Machines onboarded/created to the subscription in scope will be automatically onboarded to Defender for Cloud - Server Plan 2**, as it will apply the Defender for Cloud Server - Plan 2 config defined at the subscription level.

 ## Prerequisites